ZeroSync/ZeroSync/docs/roadmap.md

 - Bitcoin Script
 	- Compute signature hashes (ALL, NONE, SINGLE, ANYONECANPAY, ... )
-	- Script interpreter (All opcodes)
+	- Script interpreter (implement all opcodes)
 - Payment types
 	- Legacy: p2pk, p2pkh, p2sh
 	- SegWit: p2wpkh, p2wsh
 	- Taproot: p2tr; key path & script path spend
 - 👷‍♂️ Crypto
 	- ECDSA, Schnorr
-	- SHA256 ✓, HASH256 ✓, SHA1, RIPEMD160 ✓, HASH160 ✓, ...
+	- SHA256 ✓, HASH256 ✓, SHA1, RIPEMD160 ✓, HASH160 ✓
 - Chain verifier
 	- Software to download and prove a chainstate directory for a Bitcoin Core full node
 	- Demo the chainstate proof in a simple website

 After this milestone we can sync a pruned full node by downloading only the current UTXO set.
 Running a zerosync'd full node requires no modification of the code of Bitcoin Core.
 We just copy the UTXO set into Core's chainstate directory after verifying it.

-For the proof to become production ready we will will have to test, review, and harden the code a lot more.
+Still, for the proof to become production ready we will will have to test, review, and harden the code a lot more.

 ## Long-term Vision: *"zerosync and scan the chain efficiently"*

+- Merkelized headers chain.
+Compact and flexible inclusion proofs for any transaction in the blockchain.
 - *Block filters* for zk-clients to quickly check if a block is relevant to them.
 - *Compact blocks* for zk-clients to download only the parts of blocks that are relevant to them.
-- Merkelized headers chain.
-Compact and flexible inclusion proofs for any transaction in the blockchain.

 ### Further Ideas:
 - Compact ring signatures: E.g. Prove that you control outputs worth at least 1 BTC without revealing which ones.